-October of 2019 marked Andy’s tenth year as a Featured Teller at the National Storytelling Festival.
-He has appeared fourteen times as Teller in Residence at International Storytelling Center.
+October of 2023 will mark Andy’s eleventh year as a Featured Teller at the National Storytelling Festival.
+He has appeared sixteen times as Teller in Residence at the International Storytelling Center.
 Among other gigs, Andy has been a Guest Artist at La Guardia High School of Art, Music, and Performing Arts in New York (The “FAME!”
 School); he has been a Keynote Speaker/Performer at the Library of Congress-Virburnum Foundation Conference on Family Literacy; a Guest Writer Performer with the Georgia Tech Glee Club; and a guest composer with the Amherst College Men’s Double Quartet.

 Andy has held a few almost-real-jobs that include: Artist-In-Residence in Theatre at Emory University’s Oxford College from 1991 to 2007.
 (He continues serving at Oxford from time-to-time as Artist-in-Just-Passing-Through).
 A very long time ago Andy spent five years as a performer, writer, and director for SAK Theatre at Walt Disney World.

-Andy is the recipient of many awards, but he is tickled as can be to have received the Oracle 2013 Circle of Excellence from the National Storytelling Network.
+Andy is the recipient of many awards, but he is tickled to be recognized by his peers by being presented the Oracle Circle of Excellence from the National Storytelling Network.